dbaeka/pet-commerce/README.md

 ### Using docker-compose
 Requires use of Docker and docker-compose installed on your machine and running
 1. Clone this repository into your local development and cd into directory
 2. Clone package submodules by running.
-The submodule is the Level 3 challenge currency converter
+The submodule is the Level 3 and level 4 challenges
 ```bash
 git submodule update --init --recursive
 ```